 The German army equipped itself to counter the enemy offensive and protect the coastline.

-Films made from archival footage helped us to visualize the situation at the time.
-The museum’s scenography is totally immersive and it’s great to be able to put yourself in the shoes of the soldiers during the visit!
+Films based on archive footage helped us to visualize the situation at the time.
+The museum’s scenography is totally immersive, and it’s great to be able to put yourself in the soldiers’ shoes during the visit!

 Zone 3 – Operation Neptune

-Direction: the 3rd building in the shape of an airplane wing named “Operation Neptune”.
-This pavilion immersed us in the airborne troops who landed in Sainte-Mère-Église.
-The immersion begins on board a C-47, in England, until the big jump over the Norman village.
+Direction: the 3rd building in the shape of an airplane wing, named “Operation Neptune”.
+This pavilion immersed us in the airborne troops who landed at Sainte-Mère-Église.
+The immersion begins aboard a C-47 in England, and ends with the big jump over the Normandy village.

 The 4D experience